-Terms and conditions for our Devon self catering accommodation
+Terms and conditions for our Devon eco lodges and cottage accommodation

 These terms and conditions apply to bookings made directly with Wheatland Farm.
 If you’ve booked through an online travel agent like Pitchup, Booking.com or AirBnB then terms and conditions will vary.
 Please check your booking information, and contact us if you have any questions.